alex19992020/AD/README.md

 I HAVE NOW FULLY CREATED A WORKING ACTIVE DIRECTORY WITH A DOMAIN CONTROLLER AND CLIENT MACHINE JOINED TO THE DOMAIN FROM SCRATCH.

+Next step in my project will be to simulate everyday tasks that an IT/help desk employee would be tasked.
+So I will go into my newly created active directory and create user accounts and organizational units.